 Full semester non-enrollment

-If you are not enrolled in classes at the university for one full semester (fall or spring), you will be required to reapply to the university through undergraduate admissions.
+If you are not enrolled in classes at the University for one full semester (fall or spring), you will be required to reapply to the university through the Office of Undergraduate Admissions.

-If you need to withdraw from the university for extenuating circumstances, you will do so by dropping all of your classes in Self Service Carolina.
+If you need to withdraw from the University due to a hardship, e.g. medical, mental health, or other significant personal emergency, you will do so by dropping all of your classes in Self Service Carolina.
 The academic and financial implications of your withdrawal are dependent on the date of your withdrawal during the semester.

 Before ‘WF’ Deadline